 The ABPI Exam Award is an opportunity for the highest achieving Exam candidates to be recognised at the highest level.
-The candidates who completed the Level 3 Diploma exam, or the ABPI Advanced Professional Programme for Representatives in 2021, are considered for the 2021 award.
 This is an annual award.

-The exam award criteria below, was developed with input from the ABPI Exam Steering Group, and ratified with the independent Exam Governance Committee:
+The exam award criteria below, was developed with input from the ABPI Exam Project Team, and ratified with the independent Exam Governance Committee:

-· Must have achieved Distinction in the ABPI Diploma exam in the year in question.
+· Must have achieved Distinction in the ABPI Diploma/Advanced Programme exam in the year in question.
 The date the last set of exams were taken will determine the appropriate year.

 · If more than 5 people achieve Distinction in the year, the 5 exam candidates with the highest overall marks will be considered for the award.